theluqmn/blog/index.md

 ---
 layout: index
 section: index
+title: hello there
-description: my personal blog where i share what i think deserves to be on the internet
+description: "my personal blog where i share what i think deserves to be on the internet"
 ---

-# hello there

 a warm welcome to my personal blog where i share what i think deserves to be on the internet. consists of posts related to coding, research, semiconductor, my classes, some wisdom i want to share, and my personal journal.